gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add support for Windows resources with the GCC or Clang toolchains.
 - Toolchains should provide the correct command-line args for resources-only library.
 Update sample.
 - Generate and link a version resource by convention into every windows binary?
+- `TargetedNativeComponent` should accept instances of `Platform`, `BuildType` and `Flavor`.
+Should also be able to query these.
+- Cross-compilation for iOS.
+- Modelling of frameworks for objective-c and toolchains understand how to provide these frameworks.
+- Standard objective-c platform that provides the foundation framework.

 # Milestone 3

-## Story: Create functional Visual Studio solution for single-project build with multiple components
+## Story: Create functional Visual Studio solution for single-project build with multiple components (DONE)

 - For each available component choose a single binary variant that is the 'development binary'.
 Later stories will allow these to be specified.
 - Add a task to create a Visual Studio solution file for each 'development binary'.